 Parking

-There are two local pay and display car parks in Great Missenden that are five minutes walk away.
+There are two local pay and display car parks in Great Missenden that are a five minutes walk away.
 For other options, please read the museum’s page on transport.

 Visual and hearing aids